SundeepK/SIC/README.md

 		// in the Pictures folder in the SD card if one exists, else internal sotrage is used .setDirectoryName("/storage/sdcard0/Pictures/cache")

-		// default image quality is 100, lower settings are recomended for thumbnails .setImageQuality(60)
+		// default image quality is 100
+		.setImageQuality(60)

 		// default is false, allows for some useful logging